tvijverb/atopile-jlc-parts/README.md

 ## Tech stack
 Rust, Axum, Pola.rs, Docker

-## Server start
+## Install
+Building the docker image will take +/- 10 minutes depending on your hardware.
 Clone this repository to your local computer and run:
-Building the docker image will take +/- 10 minutes depending on your hardware

 ```bash
 docker run -p 3001:3000 -d $(docker build -q -f dockerfile.prd .)